What Qualifications Are Needed To Be an Operations Manager?

 Certifications

-There are dozens, if not hundreds, of sector and role-specific certifications for operations managers.
+There are dozens, if not hundreds, of certifications for operations managers.
+The certifications are specific to different sectors and roles.
 Mistakes in operations can have a disastrous effect on a business.
-Components are from dozens of sources in today’s complex supply chains.
-For example, there is a certification for managing operations in the hospitality sector, another certification for a similar role in the logistics sector, some geared towards the financial services sector, and others targeting software operations, the government sector, etc.
+Components come from dozens of sources in today’s complex supply chains.
+There is a certification for managing operations in the hospitality sector.
+Another certification exists for a similar role in the logistics sector.
+Some certifications are tailored to the financial services sector.
+Others are designed for software operations, the government sector, and more.

 APICS offers several certifications for inventory management, operations, manufacturing, etc. These certifications offered by APICS generally have good acceptability across the world.

 Regarding certifications, a Six Sigma qualification would add the most value to any candidate’s CV.
-Large companies usually have their own Six Sigma programs, where this whole concept originated anyway.
-However, many institutes now offer various Six Sigma courses and certifications.
-For example, the International Association for Six Sigma Certification provides yellow, green, and black belt Six Sigma certifications.
+Large companies usually have a Six Sigma programme, where this concept originated anyway.
+Yet, many institutes now offer various Six Sigma courses and certifications.
+For example, the International Association for Six Sigma Certification provides yellow, green, and black-belt Six Sigma certifications.

 These certifications serve an essential secondary purpose as well.
-They demonstrate a candidate’s theoretical knowledge and, more importantly, their interest in operations, which is especially true for new candidates with little work experience in their fields.
+They prove a candidate’s theoretical knowledge.
+More importantly, they show their interest in operations.
+This is especially true for new candidates with little work experience.
 A relevant certification indicates that the candidate will put in the time and effort to succeed in that role.

 Work Experience/Internships

 Operations managers are usually mid-level executives who have a few years of experience under their belt.
-How much responsibility they have, depends on the size and structure of the company.
+How much responsibility they have depends on the size and structure of the company.
 For example, an operations manager in a large company might have dozens of workers reporting to them.
-However, one operation manager may handle the entire department at a smaller setup.
+However, one operation manager may handle the entire department in a smaller setup.

 The work experience requirements, therefore, differ based on these considerations.
 The amount of work experience mentioned in the job listing might indicate the seniority of the role.
-For example, one job listing may require two years of work experience for an operations manager role, whereas another listing might require ten years of experience or more.
+For example, one job listing may require two years of work experience for an operations manager role.
+Another listing may require ten years of experience or more.

 What Skills Do Operations Managers Need?